 The International Council Of Nurses started celebrating International Nurses Day in 1965.
 However, it did not catch public attention until 1974.

 President Nixon officially proclaimed the formation of National Nurse Week in February 1974.
 To quote his statement, he said :

 "For their dedication and for their constantly expanding skills, which are doing so much to improve the health of America, nurses merit the highest measure of personal and professional regard."

-After National Nurse week had been officially recognized, the international Council of Nurses made a similar proclamation with the formal creation of International Nurses Day.
+After National Nurse Week was officially recognized, the International Council of Nurses made a proclamation similar to the formal creation of International Nurses Day.

 The aim of International Nurses Day is to raise awareness and challenge political leaders to make positive amendments for both nurses and patients.

 This event has especially been significant in recent years as it highlights the struggles and pressures nurses go through especially after the pandemic.
 It has also caused an extraordinary demand to train and recruit more nurses.

 There is a theme every year.
 The theme for 2022 was "Nurses: A Voice to Lead - Invest In Nursing and Respect Rights To Secure Global Health" in response to COVID-19.
 It focused on the global recovery from the pandemic.